Updated: Dec 28, 2022

 In the second stage, they likely hijacked the HMI (Human Machine Interface) to gain access to the SCADA/ICS network.
 Once inside the SCADA network, they could intercept the tcp-to-serial communication and reverse engineer the firmware of the UPS.

-In the third stage, they uploaded the new UPS firmware and KillDisk program that wiped out system files and MBR (Master Boot Record) of key systems disabling them from recovery.
+In the third stage, they uploaded the new UPS firmware in order that the operators would be without power, the KillDisk program that wiped out system files and the MBR (Master Boot Record) of key systems disabling them from recovery.
 They then disconnected 30 substation breakers (apparently simply using the HMI).